sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

 begun beta testing an editor integration which you can play with at [sorbet.run] (if you’re on a desktop browser[^mobile]).
 You can read more about how Sorbet works in our [documentation](/docs/overview).

+[^mobile]: [sorbet.run] also works on mobile devices but does not offer all the code navigation and exploration features of the desktop version.

 ## Where Sorbet is now